3D Construction Kit: Sound

 The 16-bit 3D Construction Kit has a standard sound bank which can store up to 32 sounds.
 Sounds 0–6 are predefined.
 These are: "00 Laser out", "01 Shooter", "02 Bump", "03 Explosion", "04 Ping", "05 Smash" and "06 Clang".
 The user can add up to 26 other sounds of their choosing.

 The 8-bit version has a sound bank of 12 predefined sounds.

 Ports

-3D Construction Kit was originally released on the ZX Spectrum in early 1991.
-Later the same year it was adapted for numerous other platforms, including versions for the Amstrad CPC, Atari ST, PC as well as the Commodore 64 and Commodore 128.
-A version for the Amiga was released on 1 June 1991 and proved relatively popular with computer users.
+3D Construction Kit was originally released for the Amstrad CPC, ZX Spectrum and Acorn Archimedes in May 1991.
+It was later adapted for numerous other platforms, including versions for the Amiga, Atari ST, PC as well as the Commodore 64 and Commodore 128.

-The Acorn Archimedes version was released in January 1992.

 The different versions of the game varied slightly in their user interface, which was progressively improved with each successive release.
 The 3D Construction Kit packages came with a 30-minute video tape, featuring an introduction and a tutorial presented by Ian Andrew, the original designer of the Freescape system.
 3D Construction Kit is available in five language editions: English, German, French, Spanish and Italian.